SHADE: Sexual Health & Disability Education

 Group Classes

 SHADE partners with schools, day programs, and disability service providers to offer FREE education classes.
 SHADE group classes teach skills in a fun, interactive, and social setting.
-Participants will learn through:
+Participants will learn through discussion, hands-on activities, games, role-play, and visual aids.
+SHADE groups typically meet once per week for 15 weeks, although groups can be modified to best suit participant needs.

-One-on-One Education and Coaching
+One-on-One Education

 Community Workshops

-SHADE offers FREE training and workshops to families, support staff, teachers, clinicians, emergency responders, and other disability service providers.
+SHADE offers training and workshops to families, support staff, teachers, clinicians, emergency responders, and other disability service providers.
 Past topics include:

 Supporting healthy sexuality for people with disabilities